 The book looks at how to correctly identify rising damp and goes on to describe a treatment strategy using Dryzone damp-proofing cream.

 For best results, the identification of dampness and treatment of rising damp should be carried out by experienced contractors.
-If you would like details of experienced building preservation companies in your area, please fill in the form below or call us on 01403 210204 or visit our technical support page.
+If you would like details of experienced building preservation companies in your area, please call our technical department on 01403 210204 or visit our technical support page.